jina-ai/examples/pokedex-with-bit/README.md

 ```

 #### Command args explained
-- `$(pwd)/data` is where all your images located (jpg/png are supported, but not support mix yet).
+- `$(pwd)/data` is where all your images located (jpg/png are supported).
 You can change it to whatever path, just make sure it is absolute path
 - `$(pwd)/workspace` is where Jina stores all indexes and other artifacts.
 - `"JINA_LOG_PROFILING=1" -p 5000:5000` are just for dashboard monitoring.
 They are optional.